fmbot-discord/fmbot/README.md

 Discord bot built with Discord.NET in C# mostly focused on LastFM functions.

-Feel free to join the Discord server here: https://discord.gg/srmpCaa
+Feel free to join our Discord server: https://discord.gg/srmpCaa

 We also host the bot, [click here to add](https://discordapp.com/oauth2/authorize?client_id=356268235697553409&scope=bot&permissions=0)